-Finding the right balance — having enough resources to satisfy patients and enough profit to make it all worthwhile, can make the decision to expand excruciating.
+Finding the right balance — having enough resources to satisfy patients and enough profit to make it all worthwhile, can make the decision to expand your dental practice excruciating.

 In business culture, growth is almost assumed.
 Why wouldn’t you want to grow?
 More revenue means more resources, more satisfied patients, and presumably higher profits.
 However, there’s always that nagging voice urging caution: unless you have room to expand where you are, there’s a new lease to negotiate.
 That new space has to be equipped, and of course, you’ll need staff to man that equipment such as new associates, hygienists, office staff…it can be overwhelming.

-Here are some ways to tell if your practice is ready to grow;
+Here are some ways to tell if you are ready to grow your dental practice;

 Competition Counts — Red flags to consider when location scouting

 If you’re in (or looking at) an area that has few other dental offices, that’s most likely a red flag.
-Did a bunch of other dentists look at the area and decide it was not the right place to practice?
+Did a bunch of other dentists look at the area and decide it was not the right place to build and grow their dental practice?
 What do they know that you don’t?
 Unless the underserved area you’re considering is poised for significant growth, look carefully at why it’s underserved.

 The opposite is also true: An area with a number of existing dental offices may not be a limiter on your growth.
 Perhaps there’s a strong demand because of geography or the demographics of the residents.

 Dental consultants often use practitioner: patient ratios as a kind of litmus test of an area’s potential: The number 1:2000 is frequently cited.
-Just because the area around your office has more than one dentist for every 2,000 residents doesn’t mean you can’t grow;
+Just because the area around your office has more than one dentist for every 2,000 residents doesn’t mean you can’t grow your dental practice;

-Instead, look at the character of the existing practices and the population:
+Instead, look at the character of the existing dental practices and the population: